maxrjones/2021-reu-matlab-git/README.md

 Due to the short workshop duration, some introductory MATLAB material will be provided for independent learning after the workshop (e.g., control flow, string formatting, data fitting).

+## Prerequisites

+The only prerequisites for this workshop are working installations of Git and MATLAB.
+Follow the [git-scm instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for installing Git.
+Follow your institution's installation instructions for MATLAB.

 ## Schedule

 | **Topics** |